legdba/servicebox/README.md

 * HTTP service causing Java heap leak

 # Usage
-The application runs either as a fat Jar or as a Docker container.
+The application runs either as a Java app or as a Docker container.

-## Fat Jar
+## Java App
 Get from GIT and build:
 ```
 git clone https://github.com/legdba/servicebox-jaxrs.git && cd servicebox-jaxrs && ./gradlew check